-Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Salas or Dr. Abend uses distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller Jr., Dr. Lee, Dr. Valenti or Dr. Huberman uses distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Salas or Abend.
+Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Valenti or Huberman.

 Frequently Asked Questions About Distraction Osteogenesis

 What does the term distraction osteogenesis mean?
 Simply stated, distraction osteogenesis means the slow movement apart (distraction) of two bony segments in a manner such that new bone is allowed to fill in the gap created by the separating bony segments.

 Is the surgery for distraction osteogenesis more involved than “traditional surgery” for a similar procedure?
 No. Distraction osteogenesis surgery is usually done on an outpatient basis with most of the patients going home the same day of surgery.
 The surgical procedure itself is less invasive so there is usually less pain and swelling.